dgiglio84/vgames/README.md

 <b>UPDATES</b>

+6-16-2023
+-Added additional changes to the <i>Notes</i> field:
+  1. The field can now contain multiple lines.
+  2. On the Main Window, a <i>Notes</i> column has been added.
+Games that contain a note will show a ● in this column.
+-Added a new preference called "Load saved filter on startup."
+If this is switched on, the filter from your previous session will be loaded.
+If this is switched off, the default filter will be displayed.
+-Titles that start with the words "A" or "An" will be ignored when list is alphabetized.

 6-12-2023
 -Added two more options on the <b>Preferences</b> window:
   1. Instant Search (On/Off) - If switched on, search results will appear as you type.
 If switched off, you will have to press Enter to complete a search.